flutter/website/src/docs/development/ui/animations/tutorial/index.md

 ---
-title: "Tutorial: Animations in Flutter"
+title: "Animations tutorial"
 short-title: Tutorial
+description: A tutorial showing how to build explicit animations in Flutter.
 ---

 <div class="whats-the-point" markdown="1">